 Calcific Tendinitis of the Shoulder (Degenerative)

-Treatment options may include anti-inflammatory medications, corticosteroid injections, and physical therapy.
-In severe cases, surgery may be necessary to break up and remove the deposits.
+Non-surgical options are often effective in treating degenerative calcification, including anti-inflammatory medications, corticosteroid injections, and physical therapy.
+If symptoms do not respond to conservative treatment, surgery may be necessary to remove the deposits.